Gynko/friidrett/README.md

 This is materialised like such:

 1. In the folder structure of the app: we have a folder for `pages` and a folder for `components`.
 2. the page components are named for example `Homepage.page.jsx` and the "components components" are named for example `Header.component.jsx`.
+This has an added benefit when we want to find a component via VSCODE with SHIFT COMMAND P, we can just type `component` or `page` and we will find all the components or all the pages.

 ## 3.3.
 The App component